 - People inexperienced with kayaking

-Canoes fit two adults and can take a child on the middle seat.
-They are very stable and roomy, as well as providing lots of space for camping or picnic gear.
+Canoes fit two adults and can take a child or two on the middle seat.
+They provide lots of space for camping or picnic gear.

 Canoes are paddled by the front and rear person focusing on opposite sides of the boat with a short single-bladed paddle.

-Canoes are open boats that can be affected by wind if you are traveling on the open river.
+These are open boats that can be affected by wind if you are traveling on the open river.
 Use sun protection for your legs.

-- Adults with children too young to paddle a kayak
+- Experienced adults with children too young to paddle

 What to Wear

-Long-sleeved shirts are the best protection from sun, mosquitoes and cold.
+Long-sleeved shirts provide the best protection.
 Shorts are OK but ¾ pants and trousers provide better sun and mosquito protection.
-A stretchy material is the most comfortable when you get wet (cotton clings and restricts your movement).
+A stretchy material is the most comfortable if you get wet (cotton clings and restricts your movement).

 Consider wearing water-shoes or sneakers without socks.